How to Properly Select and Apply DuPont Rubber to Substrate Adhesives

 Dipping

-Dipping is simpler method that can be automated for higher throughput, often with better material usage efficiency compared with spraying.
-Requires proper viscosity so that the adhesive remains on the substrate after removal from the vat.
+Dipping is a simpler method that can be automated for higher production volumes.
+It often provides better material usage efficiency than spraying but requires proper viscosity so that the adhesive remains on the substrate after removal from the vat.

 Brushing

-Brushing is the most time-consuming method, but allows for precise application in tight or complex areas.
-For intricate parts needing rubber-to-substrate bond, brushing may deliver the most accurate coverage.
+Brushing is the most time-consuming method but allows for precise application in tight or complex areas.
+For intricate parts requiring accurate adhesive placement, brushing often delivers the most consistent coverage.

-Brushing and dipping have near 100% transfer efficiency, meaning much less waste per gallon than spraying.
+Overall, brushing and dipping offer near 100% transfer efficiency, resulting in much less waste per gallon than spraying.

-For more help with applying and evaluating DuPont rubber to substrate bonding adhesives, contact an H.M.
+For more help with choosing, applying and evaluating DuPont rubber to substrate bonding adhesives, contact an H.M.
 Royal expert today.
+Our material specialists can answer your technical questions and ensure your bonding process delivers consistent, high-quality results.

 Blog Archives